sarahmbrown-org/teach-ds-ethics/index.md

 :class: example

-- all assignments starting from EDA to modeling require a description of the data and what it is useful for
+- all assignments starting from loading data to modeling require a description of the data and what it is useful for
 - (new) they will do peer review on 2-3 of the data descriptions

 ```